django-quickstart/1.5-heroku/README.md

 ####Other Goodies
 * Simple 404 and 500 error templates.
-* TODO: bootstrap driven base.html
+* Bootstrap 2.x driven base.html
 * Automatically builds a README with installation notes.

 ####Template